kammitama5/kammitama5.github.io/_posts/2020-12-13-Sunday-December-13th.md

 - However, I had a great time, met incredible people, had great conversations, learned a lot and got really involved in the community this year, all from the comfort of my space.
 So that was pretty cool.
 The workshops were at different timezones, though, I definitely took power naps in between, and some things messed up my sleep schedule.

+## So how does it feel
+- It feels surreal.
+I can't believe it's over, but I'm happy to have connected with so many people, and had such a fun (but exhausting) week.
+The community isn't perfect, but these are my people.
+My friend came to see me during my poster session, and she said she was so impressed by all I've accomplished this year.
+If you ever wanted to see two people tear up in a virtual Gather Room by a poster, that was it!
+I am so thankful for her friendship and for her support.
+I'm so thankful for everything.
+These people make everything worthwhile.

 ## C'est la vie